German minister ups rhetoric against takeovers ahead of China trip

 The government is also scrutinising the sale of Osram's general lighting lamps business Ledvance to a consortium of Chinese buyers.

-Gabriel has struck increasingly protectionist tones since Chinese home appliance maker Midea made overtures back in May for robot-maker Kuka - a national champion in Germany's push to hook up machinery to the Internet.
+Gabriel has struck increasingly protectionist tones since Chinese home appliance maker Midea made overtures back in May for robot-maker Kuka - a national champion in Germany's push to hook up machinery to the internet that it went on to buy. ($1 = 0.9107 euros) (Reporting by Michael Nienaber; Editing by Alison Williams)

+Jan 27 The following bids, mergers, acquisitions and disposals were reported by 1530 GMT on Friday:

+ZURICH, Jan 27 Bitcoin wallet provider Xapo said it has received conditional approval from Switzerland's financial market watchdog to operate in the country in a regulatory breakthrough for companies that provide safekeeping for the virtual currency.